 In such a case, testing the phone’s camera in Safe Mode will resolve the problem.

-- Just tap on the Safe Mode option on the screen to enter Safe Mode on a Samsung device.
+3. Tap the Safe Mode option on the screen to enter Safe Mode on a Samsung device

 Now, launch the camera app.
-If it is operating perfectly and no message appears on the screen, reboot the Samsung phone in normal mode.
+If it is operating perfectly and no message appears on the screen, reboot your phone in normal mode.

 Now, you need to change settings or remove malicious 3rd party apps from the device to get this fixed.